jshin13/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 # Introduction

-The purpose of this assignment was to demonstrate programming language competency and comprehensive understanding of scikit learn API in various bioinformatic applications.
-Coding practicals were followed as instructed in *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems 2nd Edition*, and shown in Jupyter notebook.
-Additionally contained in this repository are study notes, book equations, and helpful compilations of coding examples on numpy, pandas, and matplotlib.
+The purpose of this assignment was to demonstrate coding competency and comprehensive understanding of scikit-learn and TensorFlow API in various bioinformatic applications.
+Coding practicals were followed as instructed from *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems 2nd Edition*, and shown in Jupyter notebook.
+Additionally contained in this repository are my own study notes, book equations, and helpful compilations of coding examples on numpy, pandas, and matplotlib.

 This project was completed in partial fulfillment of the requirement for EN.601.509(50) advised by Dr. Joshua Vogelstein